 Baylor University in Waco, Texas, is a private Baptist university and a nationally ranked liberal arts institution.
 Chartered in 1845 by the Republic of Texas, Baylor is the oldest continually operating university in the state.
 Though 80 percent of our students hail from Texas, we are home to students from all 50 states, as well as 80 countries.
-Visit www.baylor.edu for details about our history, mission, student life and more.
+Visit the Baylor website for details about our history, mission, student life and more.

 With the school's move to 811 Washington Ave. in downtown Waco in late 2010, we are just steps away from downtown restaurants, Heritage Square concerts and festivals, great shopping and much more!
 The historic Waco Suspension Bridge across the beautiful Brazos River is just a short lunch-time walk.